Howuhh/jb_internship_task/README.md

 or fetch and save pdb files from Protein Data Bank by ID.
 The rest of the functionality is described in `torsion.py` docstrings.
 It's simple!

 - `torsion.py` - main module with all needed functions
-- `pdb_plots.ipynb` - example plots & description of Ramplot
+- `pdb_plot.ipynb` - example plots & description of Ramplot.

 # Quick example